To fish in Wales you must be aware of how our fishing seasons, land ownership laws and regulations work.

 Please note there are regulations covering when you can fish for coarse and game fish species (trout, salmon, sea trout) including size restrictions that must be adhered to, and also restricted fishing dates.
 These can be found here.

-There may be additional rules on private land, at a fishery or on angling club water, for example stocked trout bag limits or barbless hook only rules.
+There may be additional rules on private land, at a managed fishery or on angling club water.
+For example, stocked trout bag limits or barbless hook only rules.
 It is advisable to check the rules of the specific fishery/venue.

 We encourage catch and release of all wild freshwater species in Wales.